ATOIH/cctv-motion-triage/README.md

 # gullak
 *"Why this exists, and every number in it, is written up here: https://medium.com/@ca.aayushgupta/triage-not-surveillance-warehouse-video-analytics-without-a-model-b37ae4ee7342."*
-**Turn an unwatchable pile of CCTV clips into the few minutes that actually matter.**
+**Turn an unwatchable pile of CCTV clips into the few minutes that actually matter.
+It runs entirely on your own machine.
+One dependency, ffmpeg, and no network access at any point.
+Footage never leaves the building.**

 My son's piggy bank went missing on a Sunday morning.
 Finding it meant going through 16,294 one-minute clips from a six-year-old Xiaomi camera.
 277 hours of footage.